hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

     system reboot.
 Set this to a higher value if reboots take a longer amount of time.

+-   `noclean` (boolean) - If true, specifies that the helper scripts uploaded to the system will not be removed by Packer.
+This defaults to false (clean scripts from the system).

 ## Execute Command Example

 To many new users, the `execute_command` is puzzling.
 However, it provides an